-- For details about new plant deployment and existing plant revamping, see [FusionSolar App Quick Guide \(SmartAssistant\)](#) or scan the QR code. - In the existing plant revamping scenario, the SmartGuard and Dongle cannot be used at the same time.
+- For details about new plant deployment and existing plant revamping, see [FusionSolar App Quick Guide \(SmartAssistant\)](#). - In the existing plant revamping scenario, the SmartGuard and Dongle cannot be used at the same time.
 You need to remove the Dongle from the inverter.
 The SmartGuard has a built-in power meter.
 If all loads are connected to the SmartGuard, the original power meter in the power plant needs to be directly removed.
 If some of loads are connected to the SmartGuard, a power meter of the recommended model must be used and its cables need to be reconnected.
-For details about the cable connections, see [5.9 Installing the SmartGuard Signal Cables \(SmartAssistant\)](#). - For details about how to set ESS parameters, inverter parameters, and physical layout of optimizers, see [Residential Smart PV Solution Quick Guide \(Single-Phase PV+ESS Scenario + SmartGuard Networking\)](#).
+For details about the cable connections, see [5.9 Installing the SmartGuard Signal Cables \(SmartAssistant\)](#). - For details about how to set ESS parameters, inverter parameters, and physical layout of optimizers, see [Residential Smart PV Solution Quick Guide \(Three-Phase PV+ESS Scenario + SmartGuard Networking\)](#). - Before device commissioning, ensure that the router is powered on.